shinamicorp/shinami-demo-app/move/README.md

 Priviledged operations:

-- Minting a new `hero::Hero` upon possessing a `hero::MintTicket`.
+- Minting a new `hero::Hero` upon acquiring a `hero::MintTicket`.
-- Leveling up an owned `hero::Hero` upon possessing a corresponding `hero::LevelUpTicket`.
+- Leveling up an owned `hero::Hero` upon acquiring a corresponding `hero::LevelUpTicket`.
 - Transferring an owned `hero::Hero` to someone else.
   - This allows players to freely export their heroes to their self-custody wallets, or to a marketplace.
   - They can also import heroes acquired somewhere else into their in-game wallets.